makrai/notes/lin1909-sentc-embed-nneigh-overap.md

 * [see] approximate nearest neighbor methods in Appendix C

-# 7 neighbors ... that are stable across embedders
+# 7 Neighbors ... that are stable across embedders

 * [consistent] neighbors across different embedders?
+We might expect
+* Table 2
-We might expect, for Table 2 shows an example query with a sentence that is in the 5-nearest neighborhood for all sentence embedders.
-We also show sentences that are highly ranked for some embedder but not in the [top 50] for any other
+  * an example query with a sentence that is in the 5-nearest neighborhood for all sentence embedders.
+We also show
+  * sentences that are highly ranked for some embedder but not in the [top 50] for any other

-# 8 known paraphrase
+# 8 Known paraphrase

 * considerable variance across embedders’ ability
 * “needle-in-a-haystack” experiment